7 Deadly Job Interview Mistakes

 Candidate: "I'm most proud of introducing the latest cutting-edge machine learning algorithms from academia into my previous company.
 After we productionized them, we were able to increase the accuracy of our predictions by 55%.
 From our conversations today, it seems this aligns well with your company's product roadmap, which will require highly accurate predictive models.
 As a paper reviewer for several major academic journals and conferences, I'm always on the lookout for new methods that can give my team an edge."

-Failing to ask thoughtful questions about the company and role signals a lack of genuine interest or preparedness.
+Failing to ask thoughtful questions about the company and role signals a lack of genuine interest or preparedness to hiring managers.
 An engaged, curious candidate makes a far better impression.

 What you don't want to say during a job interview: